axoflow/axosyslog-core-docs/content/headless/chunk/option-tls-sumologic.md

 | Type:    | tls options |
 | Default: | n/a         |

-*Description:* Required option.
-This option sets various options related to TLS encryption, for example, key/certificate files and trusted CA locations.
+*Description:* This option sets various options related to TLS encryption, for example, key/certificate files and trusted CA locations.
 TLS can be used only with tcp-based transport protocols.
 For details, see {{% xref "/chapter-encrypted-transport-tls/tlsoptions/_index.md" %}}.

+In version 4.0 and newer, using the `tls()` option is optional, and Sumo Logic servers are verified using the system certificate store by default.
+In earlier versions, this was a required option.